gitlabhq/gitlabhq/doc/articles/how_to_use_gitlab_ci_to_deploy_maven_projects_to_artifactory/index.md

 Now that we've our dependency available on Artifactory, we want to use it!

-Let's create another application by cloning the one we can find at `https://gitlab.com/gitlab-examples/maven/simple-maven-app.git`.
+Let's create another application by cloning the one we can find at `https://gitlab.com/gitlab-examples/maven/simple-maven-app.git`, and make it `public` too!
 If you look at the `src/main/java/com/example/app/App.java` file you can see that it imports the `com.example.dep.Dep` class and calls the `hello` method passing `GitLab` as a parameter.

 Since Maven doesn't know how to resolve the dependency, we need to modify the configuration.